-Dana Gas's share (35%) of gross production in the KRI for 2022 was 12.5 MMboe, i.e. averaging 34,300 boe per day (2021 - DG Share 35%: 12.3 MMboe, averaging 33,800 boe per day), an increase of 1% when compared with the corresponding year.
-Following the successful completion of further plant de-bottlenecking enhancements at the Khor Mor facility in the second half of the year, the plant's production capacity increased by 50 MMscfd to 500 MMscfd.
-Gas production reached this new record of 500 MMscfd on the 14 January and will have a positive impact on production and revenues in 2023.
+Dana Gas's share (35%) of gross production in the KRI for 2023 was 13.5 MMboe, i.e. averaging 36,900 boe per day (2022 - DG Share 35%: 12.5 MMboe, averaging 34,300 boe per day), an increase of 8% when compared with the previous year.
+This increase was the result of the successful completion of further plant de-bottlenecking enhancements at the Khor Mor facility, a strategic response to the growing demand for natural gas in KRI.
+In November 2023, to help meet the growing power demand and further support local power generation, Pearl achieved a record production output of 520 MMscfd.

-Dana Gas' share of collections for the year stood at USD 233 million (AED 854 million) and hence realised 91% of the year's revenue.
-At year end, Dana Gas' 35% share of trade receivable balance stood at USD 64 million (AED 235 million) as compared to USD 43 million (AED 158 million) at year end 2021.
+Dana Gas' share of collections for the year stood at USD 180 million (AED 660 million) and hence realised 82% of the year's revenue.
+At year end, Dana Gas' 35% share of trade receivable balance stood at USD 103 million (AED 378 million) as compared to USD 64 million (AED 235 million) at year end 2022.

-Pearl is proceeding with the development of its two world-class gas fields with in-place volumes of approximately 75 trillion cubic feet of wet gas and 7 billion bbls of oil.
-In January 2020, Pearl appointed an engineering, procurement and construction ('EPC') contractor for the first of two 250 MMscf/d gas processing trains planned at the Khor Mor gas processing plant.
+Pearl is proceeding with the development of its two world-class gas fields with in-place volumes of approximately 75 trillion cubic feet of wet gas and 7 billion barrels of oil.
+In January 2020, Pearl appointed Exterran, an engineering, procurement and construction ('EPC') contractor, for the first of two 250 MMscf/d gas processing trains and provide operations related technical assistance services for 5 years post hand over of the plant.
 The appointment of the contractor followed final approval by the Ministry of Natural Resources of the Kurdistan Regional Government, which oversees the project.
 The contract award marks a key milestone in Pearl Petroleum's long-term expansion plan.
-The second phase will take total production to 1000 MMscfd.